sighack/sighack.github.io/_posts/2018-11-21-procedural-color-algorithms-value-keys.md

 shade for your artwork, which naturally leads you to a subset of values.

 However, this is not the primary reason I'm writing about this.
-The big reason I think value scales can be powerful for generative artists is because it provides more control over your artwork, opening it up for other elements.
+The big reason I think value keys can be powerful for generative artists is because it provides more control over your artwork, opening it up for other elements.
 Further, by reducing the value contrast, we remove the strength of value alone to define the entire artwork, giving us breathing